learn-co-curriculum/the-web-is-made-of-strings/README.md

-# The Web Is Made of HTML
+# The web is made of strings

 The web is made up of machines sending strings of text back and forth. **The web is changing the world every day, and at its core, it's simply a way to transfer text**.
 That text is used to express information, ideas, and feelings.